Skip to main content

 Partnering for Success

-The federal EHR saves providers time and enables more standard workflows to support enhanced clinical decision-making and patient safety.
-Learn more about how the federal EHR is driving success in health care delivery.
+The Federal EHR saves providers time and enables more standard workflows to support enhanced clinical decision-making and patient safety.
+Learn more about how the Federal EHR is driving success in health care delivery.

 Alt text